joakibj/tswrdb/README.md

   -a | --all
         List all rdbtypes, regardless.
 Note that some are highly mysterious and/or esoteric.
 You will have to make sense of them yourself

+Command: export [rdbtype|strings] <args>...

-Command: export <rdbType>
+Command: export rdbtype <rdbType>
-Export entries belonging to this rdbtype
+Export any RdbType as they appear in the resource database.
   <rdbType>
         rdbType of the data that is going to be exported.

-Command: strings [options]
+Command: export strings [options]
 Export strings (RdbType 1030002).
 XML is output per default, this can be overriden with Option --json.
   -l <value> | --lang <value>
         Exports all strings for the language.
 Valid options are en, fr or de.
 Required.